 Over one-half of the materials included in the service are available in full-text.
 This means you can print or download the text of journal articles from your workstation.

-- Online Resource Materials
+- Online Resource Guides

 Alaska State Librarians regularly compile resource guides containing abstracts of journal articles, books, links to web pages and other resources related to specific topics.

 - Reference collection.
 Focuses on the needs of state government.
 It includes many federal and state resources and reports.
 The reference collection is searchable through the Joint Library Catalog.

 - Circulating collection.
 Comprised of many materials focused on Alaska and those that support the needs of state government.
 The circulating collection is searchable through the Joint Library Catalog.

 - Audio & Videotapes A collection of professional and personal growth audio and videotapes at the State Library.

 - Periodicals Section.
 Emphasizes topics of concern to state government including magazines, major national newspapers, and a complete collection of Alaska newspapers.

 The Library maintains a collection of over 34,000 publications, ranging from fiction to rare volumes on early explorations in Alaska and the Arctic.